 Security Tip: A Well-Known URL for Changing Passwords

-Password managers are awesome1, and they make dealing with secure passwords across hundreds of different accounts easy.
+Password managers are awesome, and they make dealing with secure passwords across hundreds of different accounts easy.
 They integrate with your browser, generate new passwords on registration forms, detect when you change passwords, and can even tell you when you’re using passwords that need to be changed.

 For example, here’s my 1Password Watchtower report: